richardanaya/wasm-module/webidl.md

 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a EventHandler
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a EventHandler
 ## `Document_get_onbeforescriptexecute`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a EventHandler
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a EventHandler
 ## `Document_get_onafterscriptexecute`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a EventHandler
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a EventHandler
 ## `Document_get_onselectionchange`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a EventHandler
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a EventHandler
 ## `Document_get_currentScript`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Document
-<return> | number | A number that represents a handle to a Element
+target | number | A number that represents a handle to a Document *output* | number | A number that represents a handle to a Element

 ## `Document_releaseCapture(instance)`
 Argument | Type | description